Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Background

 with $\phi_{k-1}$ as the free parameter \cite{Fle94}.
 The Broyden-Fletcher-Goldfarb-Shanno (BFGS) update scheme is obtained if $\phi_{k-1}=0$ and Davidon-Fletcher-Powell (DFP) if $\phi_{k-1}= 1$.
 In this work we study Hessian approximations described by compact representations with gradients and search directions as vector components.
 We will therefore throughout this work explicitly use the quantities $g$, $p$ and the steplength $\alpha$ in all equations.
 In this notation, the Broyden class Hessian approximations in (\ref{eq:broydenFamys}) may be written as

 where

-In (\ref{eq:broydenFam}) it may be observed that the previous Hessian approximation is in general updated by a rank-two matrix with range equal to the space spanned by the current and the previous gradient.
+As shown in (\ref{eq:broydenFam}), the previous Hessian approximation is in general updated by a rank-two matrix with range equal to the space spanned by the current and the previous gradient.
 Furthermore, it is well known that under exact linesearch all Broyden class updates generates identical iterates, as shown by Dixon~\cite{Dix72_1}.
+The case $\phi_{k-1}=0$ in (\ref{eq:broydenFam}), i.e., the BFGS update, will have a particular role in part of our analysis.
+We will refer to quantities $B_k$, $p_k$ and $\alpha_k$ corresponding to this case as $B_k^{BFGS}$, $p_k^{BFGS}$ and $\alpha_k^{BFGS}$.